plnsc/query_object_php/README.md

 Do you want to modify something?
 Feel free to do it and I would love to know what you did to it 👨🏻‍🎨.

+OBS: I don't recommend using it in production code, since there is no further validation and sanitization in data.

 **After cloning it**, run the following command to install dependencies:

 ```bash